Marriage Registration and Civil Weddings in Shetland

 - If you are a widow or widower, the death certificate of your former spouse.

-- If you are travelling from a non EEA Country and are a non EEA national: You should contact the UK Border Agency (Tel No. 0870 606 7766) /
+If you are travelling from a non EEA Country and are a non EEA national further documentation will need to be completed.
+Declaration of Immigration Status Form

 If any document is written in a language other than English it should be accompanied by an authorised translation.